bicheichane/FlatRedBall-TexturePackerExporter/README.md

 Allows TexturePacker spritesheet integration for the FlatRedBall game engine

-* FlatRedBall custom exporter setup for TexturePacker
+~~* FlatRedBall custom exporter setup for TexturePacker ~~
 * File build tool for Glue

 Usage:

-#1 Set the TexturePackerCustomExporters folder as your TexturePacker's Exporter Directory

-    File -> Preferences -> Exporter Directory (don't forget to restart the application after applying that change)

-#2 Choose the FlatRedBall data file format when publishing spritesheet.
+#1 Choose the Generic XML data file format when publishing spritesheet.

+#2 Check the option for "Trim sprite names"

-#3 Add the TexturePackerToSpritesheetAcx.exe as a file build tool on Glue.
+#3 Build the solution and add the TexturePackerToSpritesheetAcx.exe as a file build tool on Glue.

     Settings -> FileBuildTools -> Add new build tool